DavidOberholzer/NodeChatEngine/README.md

 To run the testing with the NODE_ENV variable set to `test` you can run the NodeChatEngine with the testdb settings `yarn start:testdb`.
 Then you can run the tests using `yarn test:local`.

+Cypress.io is used for end to end testing.

 ## TODOs

 -   Create User model that will be created upon connection and retained.